shotaroi/katacoda-scenarios/new-scenario-template/step5.md

 # Define the steps in the .feature file and run tests

-We must define the steps we have created in the Prime.feature file.
-We do this in a new file called PrimeStepdefs.java located in the test/java folder.
+We must define the steps we have created in the `Prime.feature` file.
+We do this in a file located in the test project directory.
 Let's enter that
-folder:
+directory:

 `cd`{{execute}}